lmmqxyx404/Learning_Note/docker.md

 ## attach and detach
 use attach can entry the container.

+## pull
+pull remote image not containr.
+You'd better to indicate your command

+## run
+Run would build a new instance

+## start
+execute the same container

 # docker-compose
 ## about installment
 in windows it willbe installed by default.